gramps-project/addons-source/lxml/README.md

 - 'xpaths_x_x_x.txt'
 For XPath addict.
-Can be used for parsing, handling tags and namespaces for most Gramps XML. file versions.
+Can be used for parsing, handling tags and namespaces for most Gramps XML file versions.
 An alternate documentation.